boisgera/bitstream/README.md

-If you don't feel like you problem belongs there, you can send me an e-mail instead; please include the "bitstream" in the subject.
+If you don't feel like you problem belongs there, you can send me an e-mail instead; please include "bitstream" in the subject.
 You will find my e-mail address in my
 [GitHub profile](https://github.com/boisgera).